York County Public Library Virginia

 Tabb Library Conference Room

 Like talking about books?
 Interested in exploring different new-to-you fiction and nonfiction titles?
 Come out to Books & Banter, a monthly book group held in the Tabb Library Conference Room on the 4th Thursday of each month at 10:30 a.m.
-In February, we will read Everything is Tuberculosis by John Green.
+In March, we will read And Then There Were None by Agatha Christie.
 Join us for some good reads and good conversation!
 Registration is encouraged but not required.

 Yorktown Library Meeting Room